fortio/fortio/README.md

 URL and hostname
   -log-errors
-        Log http non 2xx/418 error codes as they occur (default true) -logger-json
+        Log http non 2xx/418 error codes as they occur (default true) -logger-file-line
+        Filename and line numbers emitted in JSON logs, use -logger-file-line=false to disable (default true)
+  -logger-json
         Log in JSON format, use -logger-json=false to disable (default true) -logger-timestamp